vtexdocs/known-issues/docs/en/known-issues/Intelligent Search/accounts-with-on-the-name-dont-have-metrics-on-search-report.md

 ---
-title: "Accounts with '-' on the name don't have metrics on search report"
+title: 'Accounts with ''-'' on the name don''t have metrics on search report'
 id: 71rVz43g0rgIN7Joe4GEj6
 status: PUBLISHED
 createdAt: 2023-04-19T17:35:28.560Z